skip to main content

 Overall, the win goes to Xfinity.

 Xfinity gives you more internet speed per dollar and more value in general.
-You get a great selection of plans, making it easy to find something that works for you.
+You get a great selection of plans and no term contracts, making it easy to find something that works for you.
 The bundles are better too, with more channels and faster speeds.
 You simply get more, usually for less, with Xfinity.
 On top of all that, Xfinity received better customer feedback than Cox in our annual customer satisfaction survey

 That isn’t to say Cox isn’t a good ISP—it provides fast and reliable cable internet.
 And even though it didn’t rate as highly as Xfinity, the majority of surveyed Cox customers were either “very satisfied” or “completely satisfied” with their internet service.
 Additionally, Cox’s pricing is consistent nationwide, keeping things simple and straightforward.